Bonus content: Cloud bill optimization checklist

 The cloud may come with a high price tag, here’s why

 This isn’t surprising at all.
 After all, you don’t know how much you’ll need to pay until you get your cloud bill at the end of the month.
 And forecasting these expenses is no walk in the park.
+This is what makes cloud cost optimization so challenging.

-But how exactly does this happen?
 Why is it so hard to control cloud bills?

 The traditional software delivery setup was clear on roles and responsibilities – it was the system administration group (later called DevOps or SRE) who took care of infrastructure deployment and ongoing operational costs.